 Acquittals and Non-Convictions

 In theory, an arrest that resulted in no conviction or an acquittal should not prevent you from crossing the border.
-This also applies to suspended imposition of sentence, pre-trial intervention and conditional discharge programs.
+This also applies to suspended imposition of sentence, pre-trial intervention, and conditional discharge programs.
 However, whenever anyone is arrested and fingerprinted, a criminal record is automatically created and officials can access those records indefinitely – even if the person is acquitted.
-Border officials have complete discretion as to whether to let someone pass and even an acquittal might cause them concern and influence their decision.
+Border officials have complete discretion as to whether to let someone pass, and even an acquittal might cause them concern and influence their decision.

-In addition, there are frequently delays or errors in updating records so yours may be years out of date or may not show an acquittal.
+In addition, there are frequently delays or errors in updating records, so yours may be years out of date or may not show an acquittal.
 There are also situations where the record has been updated but the case disposition is unclear to the border officer.
 You can therefore be denied entry even if you were never convicted of a crime.

 Many Americans and Canadians approach the border after being granted a pardon or an expungement for their conviction and assume that this will be sufficient for erasing their criminal record from the border agencies record systems.
 Unfortunately, Canada and the United States generally do not recognize each other’s pardon and expungement policies.
 This means that having your offense expunged will not erase the conviction for the purposes of immigration or travelling into either country.

 Border agents will still be able to see your conviction, and while they will also be able to see that it was expunged, this is not necessarily grounds for granting you entry to the country.
 The only types of expungements that would completely remove inadmissibility are those that remove all traces of a previous conviction, including on your NCIC record (FBI).
-This means that you can honestly report that you were never convicted of any offence, unequivocally.
+This means that you can honestly report that you were never convicted of any offense, unequivocally.

 Although having a crime expunged or pardoned will not resolve criminal inadmissibility to the country, it can help demonstrate that the individual has been rehabilitated when producing a Criminal Rehabilitation application or showcasing the fact that the person is not a threat to Canada on the Temporary Resident Permit application.